-EKOenergy and the Finnish Association for Nature Conservation (FANC) participate in the EU LIFE project for freshwater habitats in 2016-2022.
-Metsähallitus (the Forest and Park Service in Finland) coordinates this large scale project.
-The partners include state and local authorities and non-governmental organisations.
-The goal of FRESHABIT is to improve ecological state of lakes, rivers and streams in Finland by various methods, that range from hands-on river restoration to environmental education and research.
+EKOenergy and the Finnish Association for Nature Conservation (FANC) participate in the EU LIFE project for freshwater habitats that runs from 2016-2022.
+Metsähallitus (the Forest and Park Service in Finland) coordinates this large-scale project.
+Other partners include state and local authorities as well as non-governmental organisations.
+The goal of the FRESHABIT project is to improve the ecological state of lakes, rivers, and streams in Finland.
+The methods used range from hands-on river restoration to environmental education and research.

 What is the role of EKOenergy in the project?

 During the project, we disseminate information about the impacts of hydropower on nature and about possibilities to mitigate these impacts.

 - We organised a seminar on fish passages.
 The materials are available at sll.fi/kalatieseminaari.

 - We produced an easy-to-understand website on the impacts of hydropower on nature, and about how to mitigate them.
 Most of the site is in Finnish, but some pages are available in English too.
 See www.vesivoimanluonto.org

 - Each year we meet a number of large energy consumers and encourage them to take into account the impact their energy consumption has on nature.

 - We set up a hydropower campaign in 2018.